Constitution of North Rhine-Westphalia

 The Constitution of North Rhine-Westphalia (Verfassung für das Land Nordrhein-Westfalen) is the constitutional document that governs the responsibilities and rights of various offices and the Landtag (State Parliament) of North Rhine-Westphalia, in Germany.

 Background

 After the collapse of the Third Reich after the Second World War, the area now covered by North Rhine-Westphalia was administered by Britain as part of the Allied occupation of Germany.
 The British unified the former Prussian province of Westphalia (Westfalen in German) and the northern part of the Prussian Rhine province (Rheinprovinz) on August 23, 1946.
 The duchy of Lippe-Detmold was combined with these around six months later, in January 1947.

 On June 6, 1950, after three years of discussion, the Landtag of North Rhine-Westphalia by a narrow vote enacted a permanent constitution.
-This was ratified by the public in a plebliscite of 18 June 1950, with a majority of 57% voting for.
+This was ratified by the public in a plebiscite of 18 June 1950, with a majority of 57% voting for.
 This was in accordance with Article 90 of the constitution itself, which demanded such a vote.